 ARE WATER WIPES A BETTER OPTION FOR NEWBORNS?
 CAN PARENTS USE THEM ON THEIR BABY STRAIGHT AWAY?

 Erin: Most hospitals will supply cotton wipes to be used with water for nappy changes — even for more vulnerable newborns in NICU or SCN.
 A water wipe replicates this experience, once you leave the hospital.
-I encourage new parents to honor the precious and delicate skin of their newborn from the very beginning, giving careful consideration to the topical creams, soaps and shampoos they use.
+I encourage new parents to honour the precious and delicate skin of their newborn from the very beginning, giving careful consideration to the topical creams, soaps and shampoos they use.
 Our skin is the largest organ of our body and our little ones have a protective barrier (known as a vernix) that protects their skin as they adapt to their external world.
 Take the opportunity to leave this barrier intact and avoid products with petrochemicals or fragrances — the longer you can keep things simple, the better.
 No need to introduce much more than water to that precious newborn skin.

 (Erin’s tip: Clean inside the palm of your baby’s hand regularly.
 Their grasp reflex means they spend much of their day with a closed fist.)